bakrydiarra/Lotus/README.md

 - To provide an enjoyable user experience which would make users wish to return to the site to purchase
 - To have the ability to be given feedback via a contact form
 - To provide users with products that meet their expectations
-- To allow users to view, read and comment reviews that may help to other users to make a choice or simply to share their joyful experience with one of the vibrator.
+- To allow users to view reviews that may help to other users to make a choice or simply to share their joyful experience with one of the vibrator.
 - To allow users to checkout quickly and easily
 - To allow users to create a profile to view past orders and update profile information